ssvlabs/ssv/docs/specs/NETWORKING.md

 **TBD** A dynamic number of subnets (e.g. `log(num_of_peers)`) which requires a different approach.

+### Message Scoring

+Message scorers track on operators behavior w.r.t incoming IBFT messages:

+- Invalid message signature (`-100`)
+- Message from operator w/o shared committees (`-1000`)

+### Connection Scoring

+Peer's connection score is determined after a successful handshake, and peers with low score will be pruned.

+Connection scores are based on the following properties:

+- Shared subnets / committees (`25`)
+- Static nodes such as `exporter` (`10000`)

 ### Peers Connectivity

 In a fully-connected network, where each peer is connected to all other peers in the network,